allolex/sirius/README.md

 My own configuration is Google-centric, but the configuration can be adapted to any IMAP service.

+## Features

+All the rather amazing features of mutt, plus:

+- Easy Google Mail configuration that works for both Gmail and Apps.
+- OS X Contacts integrated:
+    - {^t} completion in to-fields.
+    - Easily add contacts from mutt by pressing {,a}.
+- Secure mail password storage in OS X keychain.
+- Knows what to do with most attachments via `view_attachments`, e.g. .ics files are opened in Calendar, image files are opened in Preview.
+- Browse URLs in email with `urlview`.

 ## About the project

 ### Background